mauroservienti/milestone.github.io/_posts/plans-disruptions.md

 - To-Do Lists
 ---

-I extensively wrote about how I plan my days and weeks and, more importantly, why I do what I do the way I do.
+I've written extensively about how I plan my days and weeks and, more importantly, why I do what I do the way I do:

 Everything I wrote is available in the following posts: